ircv3/ircv3-specifications/extensions/metadata.md

 The expected handling of individual metadata keys SHOULD be [defined and listed in the IRCv3 extension registry](../registry.html).

-## Batch type
+## Batch types

-This specification adds the `metadata` batch type.
+This specification adds the `metadata` and `metadata-subs` batch types.

-This batch MUST be sent to clients on connection and as reply to successful `METADATA GET`, `METADATA LIST`, and `METADATA SYNC` subcommands.
+The `metadata` batch type MUST be sent to clients under the following circumstances:

+* To enclose 0 or more `761 RPL_KEYVALUE` responses to `METADATA GET` or `METADATA LIST`
+* To enclose 0 or more `METADATA` commands in response to `METADATA SYNC`
+* To enclose 0 or more `METADATA` commands in response to a metadata-capable client completing connection registration and receiving its own metadata

-This batch type takes one parameter and client MUST ignore extra parameters.
+It takes one parameter and clients MUST ignore extra parameters.
 This parameter contains the target for which the metadata was requested, allowing the client to correctly process empty batches.
 Since a batch sent in response to `METADATA SYNC` on a channel may contain metadata on users as well as the channel itself, clients MUST NOT assume that all metadata in the batch applies to the entity referenced in the batch parameter.

+The `metadata-subs` batch type MUST be sent to clients in response to the `SUBS` subcommand, to enclose 0 or more `772 RPL_METADATASUBS` replies.
+It takes no parameters and clients MUST ignore any parameters sent.

 ## Notifications